 ¾ of vegans have ‘no issues’ eating in a non-veg restaurant.
 However, the next largest group feel uncomfortable (¼), with 6% feeling nervous or gross.
 We can assume from this that an even larger majority would have no issues were they assured on the integrity of preparation.

 Although the majority actively look for vegan food outside of the vegan places, the majority feel that vegan food is better in vegan restaurants.
-A quarter say it’s mostly really good, with the rest saying that it’s a bit hit and miss, or have been disappointed with the variety of vegan options.
+A quarter say vegan food in non-vegan places is mostly really good, with the rest saying that it’s a bit hit and miss, or have been disappointed with the variety of vegan options.

 Green light there.